igorganich/damn-vulnerable-defi-halmos/test/naive-receiver/README.md

 ...
 Killed
 ```
 Catastrophe!
 An hour later, Halmos simply collapsed due to out-of-memory.
-This is a known problem of symbolic analysis: Path Explosion (add link).
+This is a known problem of symbolic analysis: [Path Explosion](https://en.wikipedia.org/wiki/Path_explosion).
 Halmos could not handle the symbolic execution of 2 transactions in a setup with such 4 contracts.
 Here we have reached the Halmos limit, and it will not be possible to solve this problem so straightforwardly.
-We will have to introduce some heuristic optimizations.
+We will have to introduce some optimizations.
 ## Optimizations
 First, let's look at **FlashLoanReceiver::onFlashLoan**:
 ```solidity